trnqbao/cafe-management-system/README.md

 ## Backend Setup:
 1. Start the XAMPP Control Panel.
 2. Access to localhost and create database named `cafe-management`.
+4. Import database file `cafe-management.sql` into the created database.
 3. Build the backend project with IntelliJ.